-One of my friends and colleagues, Alan Taylor, recently purchased a 2016 Dodge Viper ACR to express his passion for performance vehicles.
+One of my friends and colleagues, Alan Taylor, purchased a 2016 Dodge Viper ACR to express his passion for performance vehicles.
 Alan hosts “The Drive with Alan Taylor” and has been in the car business for over 30 years.
 After Alan purchased his Dodge Viper ACR we met to compare rides.
 Alan let me drive his Viper, and I was prepared to let him drive my Ford GT, but he politely declined.
 “I can’t relax when I drive other people’s cars.”

 Ironically, for some enthusiasts (including Alan), the car’s raw nature is exactly what makes it so compelling.
-That group appears to be shrinking right now, but I’m confident our future of ever-smaller turbocharged engines will eventually have people looking back on big-displacement engines, like the Viper ACR’s 8.4-liter V10 torque factory, with envy.
+That group appears to be shrinking right now, but I’m confident our future of ever-smaller turbocharged engines will eventually have people looking back on big-displacement engines, like the Dodge Viper ACR’s 8.4-liter V10 torque factory, with envy.